Noviat/noviat-apps/l10n_be_intrastat_product/README.rst

 * Warehouse

-  - Intrastat Region to cope with warehouses in different regions
+  Intrastat Region to cope with warehouses in different regions

-    The configuration of the Intrastat Region on a Warehouse, requires a login belonging to the "Belgian Intrastat Product Declaration" security group.

 * Inrastat Codes, Supplementary Units, Transaction Tyoes, Transport Modes, Regions

-  Cf. menu Accounting / Configuration / Miscellaneous / Intrastat Configuration
+  Cf. menu Accounting / Configuration / Intrastat

   The configuration data is loaded when installing the module.
+  We recommend to not change these settings.

   A configuration wizard also allows to update the Intrastat Codes so that you can easily synchronise your Odoo instance with the latest list of codes supplied with this module (an update is published on an annual basis by the Belgian National Bank).

-  Some Intrastat Codes require an Intrastat Supplementary Unit.
-  In this case, an extra configuration is needed to map the Intrastat Supplementary Unit to the corresponding Odoo Unit Of Measurement.

 * Product